 Despite her success, Schuler's journey to becoming an artist was not easy.
 Born in Chicago, she spent part of her childhood in Ecuador with her grandparents, before returning to the city's north side and a difficult homelife that prompted her to leave home at an early age.
 However, Schuler found solace and a profession in her lifelong talent for creating artwork, eventually building a robust business around commissioned work for designers of hospitality environments and becoming a savvy, successful entrepreneur.

-Schuler's work has also inspired musical artistry: “Jolere," a musical production based on her work, includes five original scores composed by Lee Kesselman and accompanying contemporary dance choreographed by Joanna Lees.
-“Jolere” performed to sold-out audiences in Minneapolis, 2013 and Chicago, 2015.
+Today, Schuler's authentic expressionism fosters an emotional connection to her artwork for audiences and collectors worldwide, bringing healing and joy to those who interact with her pieces.
+Her work has even inspired musical artistry, with "Jolere," a musical production based on her work, which includes five original scores composed by Lee Kesselman and accompanying contemporary dance choreographed by Joanna Lees.

 In addition to her artwork, Schuler has authored several published works, including "René Romero Schuler: Life and Works" (2013), "René Romero Schuler" (2016), "René Romero Schuler" (2019), and "Ladies" (scheduled for publication in 2022).
 Through her art and writing, Schuler hopes to tap into the need to realize and embrace the inner beauty that transcends the physical, emotional, and mental barriers that our life experiences have created within us.